micropython-IMU/micropython-fusion/README.md

 z Vertical axis, vector points towards ground
 x Axis towards the front of the vehicle, vector points in normal direction of travel
 y Vector points left from pilot's point of view (I think)
+orientate.py has some simple code to correct for sensors mounted in ways which don't conform to this convention.

 You may want to take control of garbage collection (GC).
 In systems with continuously running control loops there is a case for doing an explicit GC on each iteration: this tends to make the